Tontonjo/joix/README.md

 ## Prerequisits that you probably match:
 This is intended to be executed by joix.iso installer - the script is not tested with anything else.
 - A working internet connexion with DNS and DHCP
-- A small tower / NUC or VM  with x86/64 processor only
+- A small tower / NUC or VM  with x86/64 processor only or a raspberry pi (pi 3 tested)
 - - LAN networking (debian supported hardware)
-- - A single drive of the biggest size you can afford to loose for storage
+- - A single drive or SD card of the biggest size you can afford to loose for storage.
+Rapid storage is always a +
 - - - not tested on NVME drives or special hardware: only sata and vitual hard drive
 ## Installation:
 ### Computer or VM: